Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun to part shade · 15–30cm · VIC, NSW, SA, TAS

 Compact and floriferous, with soft blue-purple blooms produced over a long season from late winter through summer.
 It forms a low, spreading mound of fine foliage and flowers so freely that the leaves can be difficult to see during peak flowering.
-One of the best native daisies for edging paths, spilling over low walls or filling the front of a border.
-It also performs reliably in containers and is one of the most container-tolerant plants in this genus.
+One of the best native daisies for edging paths, spilling over low walls or filling the front of a border, and one of the most reliable in containers.

-Native blue daisy (Brachyscome angustifolia) > Minimalist Gardener > News and Resources
+Native blue daisy (Brachyscome angustifolia) — Minimalist Gardener

 4. Purple burr daisy (Calotis cuneifolia)